MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 #### How to use

-- To enable the framework you need to [download the jar](https://graphaware.com/products/) file put it in the plugin folder of the neo4j install directory
+- To enable the framework you need to [download the jar](https://graphaware.com/products/) file put it in the plugin folder of the neo4j install directory `C:\Program Files\Neo4j CE 3.1.2\plugins`.

->
-> C:\Program Files\Neo4j CE 3.1.2\plugins
->

 - You then need to edit the neo4j.conf file by adding the following line to the file,